-- Organizational Framework At least annually, the Committee will review and approve the Internal Audit organizational framework (Charter) having regard to its role as an independent control function. - (b) Chief Auditor The Chief Auditor will have unfettered access to the Committee.
-Further, the Committee will review and recommend Board approval of the appointment, reappointment or removal of the Chief Auditor, At least annually, the Committee will review the goals and review and approve the mandate of the Chief Auditor and review an assessment of the effectiveness and performance of the Chief Auditor. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Internal Audit function's financial plan and staff resources; - (ii) review management's assessment of the independence and effectiveness of the Internal Audit function; - (iii) review any difficulties encountered by the Chief Auditor in the course of internal audits; and - (iv) review the compliance of Internal Audit with professional standards.
+- (a) Organizational Framework At least annually, the Committee will review and approve the Internal Audit organizational framework (Charter) having regard to its role as an independent control function. - (b) Chief Auditor The Chief Auditor will have unfettered access to the Committee.
+Further, the Committee will review and recommend Board approval of the appointment, reappointment or removal of the Chief Auditor.
+At least annually, the Committee will: (i) review the goals of the Chief Auditor; (ii) review and approve the mandate of the Chief Auditor; and (iii) review an assessment of the effectiveness and performance of the Chief Auditor. - (c) Effectiveness Review At least annually, the Committee will: - (i) review and recommend Board approval of the Internal Audit function's financial plan and staff resources; - (ii) review the Internal Audit function's self-assessment of the independence and effectiveness of the Internal Audit function; and - (iii) review the compliance of Internal Audit with professional standards.